 Different Is Okay

-Of course, it can be great and comforting to have a sponsor that is similar to you, but it is not essential.
+Of course, it can be great and comforting to have a sponsor who is similar to you, but it is not essential.

 Choosing someone with a different background can also be beneficial, as it forces you both to focus on the most important area that you have in common, which is addiction and recovery.